 Mr. Larkin has substantial experience representing debtors, committees and creditors in litigation related to bankruptcies, and frequently advises clients on Delaware law governing corporations and alternative entities.
-He was recently recognized by Turnarounds & Workouts magazine as one of its Outstanding Young Restructuring Lawyers for 2020, and was named as a Litigator of the Week in September 2020 by The American Lawyer for a victory in the Delaware Court of Chancery, and was named to The Best Lawyers in America for Corporate Law.
+He was recently recognized by Turnarounds & Workouts magazine as one of its Outstanding Young Restructuring Lawyers for 2020, was named as a Litigator of the Week in September 2020 by The American Lawyer for a victory in the Delaware Court of Chancery, and was named to The Best Lawyers in America for Corporate Law.

 In the bankruptcy and troubled-company arena, Mr. Larkin most recently served as lead trial counsel to SeeCubic, Inc. in securing the dismissal of Stream TV Networks Inc.’s Chapter 11 filing in the U.S. Bankruptcy Court for the District of Delaware, for which he was named as a Litigator of the Week runner-up by The American Lawyer in May 2021.
 In addition he recently represented the official equity committee of VIVUS, Inc. in obtaining significantly greater value for equity holders than initially contemplated under the debtor’s initial plan of reorganization (D. Del.
 Bankruptcy); Stearns Holdings, LLC, the parent company of Stearns Lending, LLC, in its comprehensive financial restructuring plan (U.S. Bankruptcy Court for the Southern District of New York); Melinta Therapeutics in its comprehensive financial restructuring in Chapter 11 (D. Del.
 Bankruptcy); and a stalking horse bidder in the successful resolution of "bid-rigging" allegations arising from bankruptcy auction (U.S. Bankruptcy Court for the Southern District of New York).

 Outside of bankruptcy, Mr. Larkin has extensive experience representing companies and their boards in all types of corporate litigation, including: